abcdefgh000/notes/c++/class/template_class.md

 # Template Class

-**In a Template Class, ALL the member functions must be written as generic functions, no matter that function did has any generic stuff in it or not.**
+**In a Template Class, ALL the member functions must be written as template functions, no matter that function did has any template stuff in it or not.**
 We have to add the `template<class T>` to each member function.

 ```cpp